shahbaz25/MovieList/README.md

 The goal for this project is to build an iOS app that shows list of movies.

 ## Data Model
-- Movies have a name , rating , cast and plot
+- Movies have a Name,Rating,Cast and Plot

 ## Feature Outline
 - Persist all movies with UserDefault